aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.30.13 (April 26, 2022) =
+* FIX: Ignore the trailing /amp/ at the end of URLs (for @amendezc) (/amp was already ignored).
+* FIX: Some kind of random issue when viewing redirects (thanks to a debug file participant).

 = Version 2.30.12 (April 20, 2022) =
 * FIX: Avoid a PHP 8 issue. (setcookie Passing null to parameter #2).
 Thanks to debug file participants.